nglaeser/starsig/docs/spec.md

 The protocol is the following:

 1. Prover and verifier obtain a [transcript](#transcript) `T` that is assumed to be already bound to the _message_ being signed.
-2. Prover and verifier both commit the verification key `X` (computed by the prover as `X = x·B`):
+1. Prover creates a _secret nonce_: a randomly sampled [scalar](#scalar) `r`.
+1. Prover commits to its nonce:
     ```
-    T.append("dom-sep", "starsig v1")
-    T.append("X", X)
-    ```
-3. Prover creates a _secret nonce_: a randomly sampled [scalar](#scalar) `r`.
-4. Prover commits to its nonce:
-    ```
     R = r·B
     ```
-5. Prover sends `R` to the verifier.
+1. Prover sends `R` to the verifier.
-6. Prover and verifier write the nonce commitment `R` to the transcript:
+1. Prover and verifier write the nonce commitment `R` to the transcript:
     ```
     T.append("R", R)
     ```
-7. Prover and verifier compute a Fiat-Shamir challenge scalar `c` using the transcript:
+1. Prover and verifier compute a Fiat-Shamir challenge scalar `c` using the transcript:
     ```
     c = T.challenge_scalar("c")
     ```
-8. Prover blinds the secret scalar `x` using the nonce and the challenge:
+1. Prover blinds the secret scalar `x` using the nonce and the challenge:
     ```
     s = r + c·x
     ```
-9. Prover sends `s` to the verifier.
+1. Prover sends `s` to the verifier.
-10. Verifier checks the relation:
+1. Verifier checks the relation:
     ```
     s·B  ==  R + c·X
     ```